 5. MORE TESTOSTERONE

 Another great (for males) side effect of l-carnitine is higher testosterone levels, which in turn can boost muscle growth and strength.
 It’s all due to the fact that it increases androgen receptors and boosts your hormonal response to exercise.

 Don’t worry, you can still take this supplement if you’re a woman without worrying about turning into Arnold Schwarzenegger, as the effects will be subtle and the muscles will be more toned rather than bulky.
-And if you’re a woman who would like to get bigger and more muscly then that’s awesome – l- carnitine can help you achieve this alongside other amino acid supplements and a high protein diet.
+And if you’re a woman who would like to get bigger and more muscly then that’s awesome as l- carnitine can help you achieve this, alongside other amino acid supplements and a high protein diet.

 6. ANTI AGING

 Yes, you heard me right!
 L-carnitine boosts brain cells and helps to keep your brain young.
 Its powerful antioxidant effects can help to slow down the aging process, keeping the brain and heart youthful and firing on all cylinders, thus lowering your risk of age related degenerative diseases such as Alzheimer’s and heart disease.

 And this slowing down of the aging process does not just mean on the inside, but the outside too.
 Enhance these effects will a diet filled with other anti aging antioxidants for best results.